US House Speaker Pelosi arrives in Taiwan, defying Beijing | Law-Order

 Her visit has ratcheted up tension between China and the United States because China claims Taiwan as part of its territory, and it views visits by foreign government officials as recognition of the island's sovereignty.

-In a statement issued just after her arrival, Pelosi said the visit “honors America's unwavering commitment to supporting Taiwan's vibrant democracy.”
+“It is essential that America and our allies make clear that we never give in to autocrats,” she wrote.

+Taiwan and China split during a civil war in 1949, but China claims the island as its own territory and has not ruled out using military force to take it.

 The Biden administration did not explicitly urge Pelosi to call off her plans.
-It repeatedly and publicly assured Beijing that the visit would not signal any change in US policy on Taiwan.
+It repeatedly and publicly assured Beijing that the visit would not signal any change in US policy toward Taiwan.

 Soon after Pelosi's arrival, China announced a series of military operations and drills, which followed promises of “resolute and strong measures” if Pelosi went through with her visit.